Private Certifier Information

 Accredited private certifiers are able accredited professionals who check that development proposals comply with required technical standards and regulations and issue the relevant certificates under the Environmental Planning and Assessment Act 1979 (EP&A).
 Previously only local councils had this responsibility.

-Certifiers need to be accredited under schemes managed by authorised accreditation bodies approved by the Minister of the Department of Planning, Industry and Environment (DPIE).
+Certifiers need to be accredited under schemes managed by authorised accreditation bodies approved by the Minister of the NSW Dept of Planning and Environment (DPE).

 What are the powers of Private Accredited Certifiers?